-- To analyze and improve the safety and security of our Site.
+- To analyze and improve the safety and security of our website.
 This includes implementing and enhancing security measures and protections and protecting against fraud, spam, and abuse.

-- To operate, maintain and improve the Site.
+- To operate, maintain and improve our website.

 - To provide you with certain tailored advertising and communications to develop and promote our business.
 You can object to such processing at any time.
 In this respect, you may unsubscribe from receiving tailored communications by emailing firstname.lastname@example.org, or by unsubscribing from promotional emails from us by following the instructions provided in such email communications.
 Please note that even if you opt out of receiving promotional communications from us, we may continue to send you non-promotional emails, such as communications regarding our ongoing relationship with you, pursuant to the other legal bases listed herein.

 - To anonymize personal data and subsequently use the anonymized information.

 - To conduct research into cyber risks faced by our clients, including regarding the piracy of proprietary content, in order to better advise those clients as to the protections needed for their businesses.

 We may share your personal data:

 - With Verimatrix direct and indirect subsidiary companies, which will also process your information in accordance with this privacy notice.
 These subsidiary companies are:

 - Verimatrix UK Ltd